Wolfgang90/vehicleTracking/README.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I realized that cars in certain image areas and therefore distance have very specific sizes.
 In section `2.1 Define windows` I created `get_window_positions()` and `generate_windows()` which enable a flexibel choice of sizes and densities of windows in different regions of the input image.
-In the third codesell of the section I defined all the windows I used in my pipeline, which I identified via an experimental approach.
-Here are all my 7 search regions on one example image:
+In the third code cell of the section I defined all the windows I used in my pipeline, which I identified in an experimental approach.
+Here are all my final 7 search regions on an example image:

 ![alt text][image03]